moovweb/open-tritium/README.md

 `git clone git@github.com:moovweb/tritium_oss`

-### Building the Driver from src
+### Building the Driver from src (optional)

-`cd tritium_oss/trit`
+`cd tritium_oss/driver`

 `go build -ldflags -extldflags=-L$MOOV_HOME/clibs/lib`

 ### Run Tritium

-You should now have a compiled trit file in your /tritium_oss/trit directory.
+You should now have a compiled tritium file in your /tritium_oss/driver directory.
 Run by passing in the path to any tritium script and an html file to transform.
 Currently the driver emits the transformations to STDOUT, and can be piped into other functions.

-`./trit main.ts input.html`
+`./tritium -f="driver/main.ts" -i="driver/input.html"`

 The compiled binary can be used to transform HTML with any functions found in /mixers/tritium/lib.
 We have provided the primary functions at the core of the language.
 Why not try writing your own?